 As at 31 March 2020, SPT's cash and cash equivalents and short term investments held had combined value of £168.521million (2018/19: £170.003million).
-These large balances have arisen due to timing issues between capital funding being received from Transport Scotland and payments being made to suppliers due to slippages in meeting pre-agreed milestones.
+These large balances have arisen due to timing issues and detection of fraud and corruption, with particular focus on changes in the control environment during the pandemic and fraud and corruption in the procurement function; and between capital funding being received from Transport Scotland and payments being made to suppliers due to slippages in meeting pre-agreed milestones.
 In December 2018, it was agreed with Transport Scotland that SPT would not receive any capital funding for the subway modernisation programme in 2019/20 and would use funding previously received to meet capital payments as the fall due.
 This is also the position for 2020/21, no Scottish Government specific grant funding is due to be received for the subway modernisation programme.